Canon 2000D vs M100

 It is notable that the 2000D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the features and operation of the 2000D and M100 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon M100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Canon M100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D: